• mina86.com

 Unfortunately, not all is so shiny.
 For some reason, automatic pagination on entries list page and ‘load content’ link stopped working under Opera.
 The way those work is by making an XMLHttpRequest and injecting portion of the fetched document in appropriate place.
 For some reason, Opera ends up with a DOMException: INVALID_STATE_ERR.

-SSL and dropping ‘www.’ with mod_rewrite
+SSL and dropping www. prefix using mod_rewrite

 Posted by Michał ‘mina86’ Nazarewicz on 10th of February 2013